cgarbin/cgarbin.github.io/_pages/about.md

 permalink: /about/
 layout: home
 title: "About"
-excerpt: "Minimal Mistakes is a flexible two-column Jekyll theme."
+excerpt: "I'm a software architect and a Ph.D. candidate, focusing on machine learning."
 toc: false
 ---